HoriaCama99/PersonalProjects/Assignment_HC/exercise2/readme.md

 # Exercise 2 - Dashboard Performance Optimization

-This repository contains the code for a data visualization exercise for the Data Visualization position at 21.co.
 The project demonstrates the use of Streamlit for real-time data visualization, including complex initial data processing and real-time OHLCV (Open, High, Low, Close, Volume) chart updates for cryptocurrency data.
 It also includes `query.py` for potential SQL queries, even though database integration is not currently implemented.

 ## Exercise Instructions